Strengthening agile procurement for a national pay system

 | Rapid continuous improvement | Builds in fast learning cycles so the procurement approach can be improved continuously, including producing a minimum viable product as quickly as possible. |

-| Vendor lock-in mitigation | Mitigates vendor lock-in risks across the full acquisition lifecycle, including data and operational risks. |
+| Vendor lock-in mitigation | Mitigates vendor lock-in risks across the full acquisition life cycle, including data and operational risks. |

 | Healthy competition | Encourages best-value offers, sustained vendor performance, and productive collaboration across vendors. |